CARVER-NEXT-GEN/AMT212E-V/AMT212E-V_Micro-ROS/README.md

 }
 ```

-Now the AMT212E-V should be able to communicate via ROS2 topic
+Now the AMT212E-V should be able to communicate via ROS2 topic and PID control loop should be working properly if tuned correctly.